tonyli1121/Reddit-Analysis/README.md

 ## Other possible research questions if the six handshake is not acceptable:

+This section will be deleted if the proposal on handshaking is feasible

 	<1> among different posts, what are the top topics users talk about?
 (USING NLP)
 		- Political?